-My main study organisms are a particularly fascinating group of ants: trap-jaw ants in the genus Odontomachus.
-These bizarre looking ants are relatively large (ca. 1 cm), possess a powerful sting and have evolved a special trap-jaw mechanism which they use not only for catching small arthropods like springtails and termites but also for jumping to escape threats (see Spagna et al. 2009).
-The mandible strike of Odontomachus is the fastest recorded motion in the animal kingdom with a speed of over 60 meters per second (216 kmh, 134mph) (Odontomachus bauri, see Spagna et al. 2008).
+My main study organisms are in a particularly fascinating group of ants: trap-jaw ants in the genus Odontomachus.
+These bizarre-looking ants are relatively large (ca. 1 cm), possess a powerful sting and have evolved a special trap-jaw mechanism which they use not only for catching small arthropods like springtails and termites, but also for jumping to escape threats (see Spagna et al. 2009).
+The mandible strike of Odontomachus is the fastest recorded motion in the animal kingdom with a speed of over 60 meters per second (216 kmh, 134mph) (Odontomachus bauri, see Patek et al. 2006).

 I study trap-jaw ants in the United States (see Trap-jaw ants on Florida’s sand ridges) but also in tropical places like Borneo (see Jumping trap-jaw ants in Borneo), Costa Rica, and the Philippines.
 The main focus of my trap-jaw ant research is to gain a better understanding of their population genetics, phylogenetics, and phylogeography however I am also interested in their behavior and natural history.